 Planning to visit the Empire State Building?
 It's one of the most recognizable and iconic landmarks in the world.
 Check out our helpful guide, packed full of ways to save on admission, tips for visiting, places to eat nearby, and much more.

-The Empire State Building Observation Decks provide unobstructed 360-degree views of New York City, all from 1,050 feet above the city.
+The Empire State Building Observation Decks provide unobstructed 360-degree views of New York City.
 The top of the skyline should undoubtedly top your list of attractions to visit.
-The Empire State Building is one of America’s most recognizable and emotionally-charged landmarks.
 Don’t miss your chance to stroll through one of the most iconic New York buildings, including the different areas detailed below.

 2nd Floor Visitors’ CenterThe new second floor Visitor’s Center is where visitors can get their Empire State Building tickets.
 After passing through security you will get your free multi-media handheld device that you will be able to use throughout your visit.
 Even those of you who have visited before will learn something new.